dnaniel/tjohmf-tupof-challenge/README.md

 1. Setup development environment
 2. Build deployable pacakge: run `yarn build`
 3. Test build by serving the new `build/` directory: run `serve -s build` or `npx http-server build`
+4. Deploy wherever desired, just needs a web server to respond to requests

+## Tests

+To run the tests for the Steps API call, run `yarn test`.
+Both the functionality and the tests are in the `/src/services/` directory.